Karemelshimi/Cyclistic_Case_Study/README.md

 Some cells need to be removed so i will add NA to them based on some specific conditions.

-First `ride_length` it has some values that are equal to `0` and negative number that cannot be displayed  which means that the rider hasn't used the bike for any hours ,minutes or seconds and it is wrong to have the ride length in negative as well so i will not be using these cells in my analysis.
+First `ride_length` it has some values that are equal to `0` and negative number that cannot be displayed which means that the rider hasn't used the bike for any hours ,minutes or seconds or the ride length in negative as well, so i will not be using these cells in my analysis.

 Then using `sum(is.na)` to know how many ride_length where equal to 0 and negative numbers, as you can see we had {1560} entry.
 ```{r}